gdhakal/data-access-and-extraction/web-scrapping/excercise/README.md

 		- Type `import bs4` => It should not throw an error.
 - Web client to grab content from the Internet.
   URL Lib package > Request module > URL open function.

-# Source

-Everything implemented in this exercise is from the [source](https://www.youtube.com/watch?v=XQgXKtPSzUI&ab_channel=DataScienceDojo).